BTWIP.jpg - 5430 Bytes

 Then to pretty up the base a bit.

-Then some printing off on to white self adhesive labelling, cut out one circle and one alliance symbol.
+Then some printing off on to white self adhesive labeling, cut out one circle and one alliance symbol.

 When all dry, just peel backing and stick down.